 Research

 I study the long run evolution and the causes of socio-economic inequalities, combining microeconometric methods with historical data.
-My current research focuses on the long run development of wealth inequality and poverty in Europe and Germany, from the Black Death in the 14th century until the Industrial Revolution in the 19th century.
+My current research focuses on the long run development of wealth inequality and poverty in Europe, and in particular Germany, from the Black Death in the 14th century until the Industrial Revolution in the 19th century.
 I try to find answers to a major puzzle in economic history: why was economic inequality already high when industrialisation and modern economic growth began?

 Publications